xTidewaterx/23-05-2021_SemesterProject_Johan_Myhre/README.md

 You can add some bullet points if you'd like to:

-- List item 1
+- Navigation
-- List item 2
+- Multiple Pages
-- List item 3
+- Expanded information on wider devices

 ## Built With